Chris White

 Frequently Asked Questions

 Planning building works near a shared boundary?
-Our expert Party Wall Surveyors at Hourican Associates have answered some common questions to help you understand your rights and obligations under the Party Wall Act 1996.
-Serving all areas of London, we're here help you.
+Our expert London Party Wall Surveyors at Hourican Associates have answered some common questions to help you understand your rights and obligations under the Party Wall Act 1996.
+Serving all areas of London, we’re here to help.

-A Party Wall Agreement, also known as a Party Wall Award, is required under the Party Wall etc. Act 1996 when carrying out certain works that may affect a shared wall, boundary, or structure between properties.
-This includes building a wall on or astride a boundary, excavating within 3 to 6 metres of a neighbouring structure (depending on depth), or cutting into a party wall.
-It’s a legal requirement to serve notice to adjoining owners before commencing such works.
+A Party Wall Agreement (also known as a Party Wall Award) is required under the Party Wall etc. Act 1996 when undertaking works that affect a shared wall, boundary, or structure between properties.
+Examples include building on or astride a boundary, excavating close to a neighbouring structure, or cutting into a party wall.
+Before starting work, you must serve notice on adjoining owners.
+For more details, see our What is a Party Wall Agreement guide.

-If the works fall under the Party Wall etc. Act 1996, you must serve a formal notice on the adjoining owner(s).
-They can either consent or dissent.
-If they dissent, both parties must appoint surveyors to agree a Party Wall Award before works commence.
-Starting work without following the proper process is a breach of the Act and may lead to legal action, including injunctions or claims for damages.
+If the work falls under the Party Wall etc. Act 1996, you must serve a formal notice to all adjoining owners.
+They may consent or dissent.
+If dissent is raised, surveyors must be appointed to agree on a Party Wall Award before any work starts.
+Acting without following this legal process can result in injunctions or legal disputes.

-If the adjoining owner does not respond within 14 days of receiving the Party Wall Notice, they are deemed to have dissented under the Act.
-You must then appoint a surveyor on their behalf (as allowed by the legislation).
-The two surveyors (or an agreed surveyor) will then produce a Party Wall Award to authorise the works lawfully.
+If the adjoining owner does not respond within 14 days of receiving a Party Wall Notice, they are deemed to dissent under the law.
+At that point, either party can appoint a surveyor—or an agreed surveyor—to produce a binding Party Wall Award.
+For more information, see our Dispute Resolution services page.

-Simply contact us for a free consultation.
-We’ll review your proposed works, advise whether the Party Wall etc. Act applies, and guide you through each step of the process.
-Our experienced team will ensure your legal obligations are met while protecting your property and neighbourly relationships.
+To get started, simply contact us for a free consultation.
+We’ll review your proposals, help you understand if the Party Wall etc. Act applies to your project, and guide you through each step so your rights are protected and obligations are met by expert London Party Wall Surveyors.